SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Node_edge_graph.md

    - *Arrows*: The direction is visualized by means of arrows drawn on the edges.
 If you select this option, you can also specify the exact position of the arrows on the edges.

-   From DataMiner 10.3.9/10.4.0 onwards, the following setting is available:
+1. From DataMiner 10.3.9/10.4.0 onwards, the following setting is available:

-   - *Advanced* \> *Empty Result message*: Allows you to specify a custom message that is displayed when the query returns no results. <!-- RN 37173 -->
+   - *Advanced* \> *Empty Result message*: Allows you to specify a custom message that is displayed when a query returns no results. <!-- RN 37173 -->

 ## Component actions configuration